mparke/blog/_drafts/2016-06-03-Building-a-comfy-frontend-stack.md

 ## React.js & ES6

-React.js is Facebook's offering for the new age of JavaScript.
+React.js is Facebook's offering for the new age of JavaScript, and Redux is a design philosophy that most people are using with React these days.
 It takes functional programming paradigms and introduces them to the web.
-React.js has evolved a lot over the past couple of years, so to clarify: I'm going to be talking about it only in the context of React.js+[Redux](https://github.com/reactjs/redux), which is the best way to write React.js code today.
-The idea is this: you describe the state of your application in a single JavaScript object.
+The idea is
+this: you describe the state of your application in a single JavaScript object.
 If you have a checkbox that toggles the visibility of foobar, it's in your state as `foobar: true`.
 You then write your UI as a [pure function](https://en.wikipedia.org/wiki/Pure_function) of your state.
 Given this state, you return either `<input type="checkbox" />` or `<input type="checkbox" checked="checked" />`.
 When the checkbox is ticked, you create a new state that has that boolean flipped and rerender your UI.
 Your entire application is described in this way, and it ends up being a single JavaScript function that you can pass a state object into it and it returns what the DOM should be when the application is in that state.

 This sounds pretty radical to someone who is used to imperative programming instead of functional programming, like I was pre-React.
 An idiomatic